Pear Cake (Using Fresh Whole Pears – No Peeling Necessary)

 - Do not peel, but remove the core/seeds pears should be just ripe, not overly ripe, or underripe

-- It's important to weigh ingredients in this recipe.
+- It's important to weigh the fruit in this recipe due to how pears vary in size.

 Nutrition